 - Compensation to make up for the inconvenience

-Remember to ask airline representatives about these things if your plans change.
-They must inform you about your rights when there’s a significant delay or cancellation.
+Remember to ask airline staff about these things if your plans change.
+They must tell you about your rights when there’s a significant delay or cancellation.

 Enter Air Flight Delay Compensation

-Delays with flights from Enter Air can be really annoying.
-However there’s some good news: if you’re stranded for more than three hours because of the airline’s fault, you might be able to get some compensation.
+Travel setbacks from Enter Air can be really annoying.
+However there’s some good news: if you’re delayed for more than three hours due to the airline’s fault, you might be able to get some compensation.

-Regulations in the UK and EU are in your favor.
-You could be eligible for up to €600 per person.
-What is important is when you land, not when you leave.
-So keep an eye on your arrival time if you want to seek flight delay compensation.
+Regulations in the UK and EU are on your side.
+You could receive up to €600 per person.
+What counts is when you land, not when you take off.
+So pay attention to your arrival time if you want to seek flight delay compensation.

-The amount you receive depends on how far you’re flying.
-A brief trip won’t yield as much as a longer flight, even if they’re both delayed equally.
+How much you get depends on how far you’re flying.
+A short flight won’t be compensated as highly as a longer flight, even if they’re both delayed equally.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |